shiwano/errdef/README.md

 [![Build Status](https://img.shields.io/github/actions/workflow/status/shiwano/errdef/test.yml?branch=main)](https://github.com/shiwano/errdef/actions)

 `errdef` splits error handling in Go into **Definitions** and **Error instances**, so you can keep errors typed, structured, and uniform.
-It integrates cleanly with the standard ecosystem — `errors.Is` / `errors.As`, `fmt.Formatter`, `json.Marshaler`, and `slog.LogValuer` — while adding fields, stack traces, and Join / Boundary semantics.
+It integrates cleanly with the standard ecosystem — `errors.Is` / `errors.As`, `fmt.Formatter`, `json.Marshaler`, and `slog.LogValuer` — while adding fields, stack traces, and flexible error composition.

 > **Status:** The core API is stable, but minor breaking changes may occur before v1.0.0.